| Crates.io | rten |

 The general steps for using RTen's built-in WebAssembly API to run models in a JavaScript project are:

-package in this repository to convert the model
+rten-convert package in this repository to convert the model

 to the optimized format RTen uses.
-See the section above on converting models.init
+See the section above on converting models.init function..rten model and use it to an instantiate the Model

-class from this library.Float32Array
+class from this library.Float32Arrays

 containing input data in the format expected by the model, and call

-that provides access to the
+Model.run.
+This will return a TensorList that provides access to the

-shapes and data of the outputs.After building the library, API documentation for the Model
+shapes and data of the outputs.After building the library, API documentation for the Model and TensorList

-classes is available in dist/rten.d.ts
+classes is available in dist/rten.d.ts.

 To build RTen for WebAssembly you will need:

-tool from Binaryen
+makewasm-opt tool from Binaryen

-can be used to optimize .wasm
+can be used to optimize .wasm binaries for improved performancegit clone https://github.com/robertknight/rten.git

 cd rten